bilalbox/panos_rule_exporter/README.md

 This script takes either a Panorama URL or Panorama configuration XML as input as well as device-group name and returns the security rulebase as an Excel spreadsheet with all address and service objects resolved.
 A sample [Panorama configuration file](tests/get_config_panorama.xml) is included, though you are encouraged to work with your own configuration when testing and extending the script!

+## PANOS Compatibility:
+Our script currently only supports configuration that meets the following:
+ - maximum file size of 32MB
+ - PANOS 7.0, 7.1, and 8.0
+ - Panorama configurations (no FW support)
+ - The security rules must be configured in the Post-rulebase

+Not currently supported:
+ - NAT rules are not supported
+ - Stand-alone firewalls are not supported
+ - Shared and pre-rulebase rules are not supported

 ## Requirements
 - xmltodict